 The Character of the Village Neighborhood District is best described as residential homes that represent a significant historical architectural resource.
-The district is very walkable in that its streets have low traffic volumes and that it lies adjacent to the Central Business District and the excellent recreational resources of Hardwick Lake and the surrounding wooded hillsides.
+The district is very walkable in that its streets have low traffic volumes and that it lies adjacent to the Central Business District and the surrounding wooded hillsides.